Material traces of Hoa Lu capital

 Archaeological excavation at the Hoa Lu Ancient Capital Historical and Cultural Relic Site ( Ninh Binh ).

-Because of what has been researched and deciphered, what has been revealed about Hoa Lu citadel through archaeological research and interdisciplinary research, it shows that what is recorded in ancient history books is true, what historians of the past have not yet approached the inherent truth of history and the big questions being raised make the sacred land of Hoa Lu all the more attractive.
+Because of what has been researched and deciphered, what has been revealed about Hoa Lu citadel through archaeological research and interdisciplinary research, it shows that what is recorded in ancient history books is real, what historians of the past have not yet approached the inherent truth of history and the big questions being raised make the sacred land of Hoa Lu all the more attractive.

 Since the 60s and 70s of the last century, archaeologists have begun research on the capital Hoa Lu.